NVIDIA/aistore/bench/soaktest/README.md

  - `-short` - Skips the longer recipes, makes the default  `-reg-phaseduration` shorter.

+ - `-keeptargets` - Skips the recipes that remove targets.
+ - `-nocleanup` - Disables cleaning up buckets from other SK.

  - `-rec-disable` - Skips running recipes, if true will just continuously run regression phases.
  - `-rec-list` - Comma-delimited list of RecipeIDs to run (use `./soaktest.sh ls` to get RecipeIDs), if set `-short` will be ignored.
  - `-rec-cycles` - Stops after running this many recipe cycles, 0=infinite.